s341507/data2410-portfolio2/docs/rapport.md

 Find Hostname in the zabbix-proxy config file and note.
 This is important in order to connect the proxy to the server in the web frontend.
 In the zabbix-proxy config find DBPassword, and make sure it is set to the correct password.

+### Registering Zabbix Proxy in the Zabbix frontend

 ### Accessing zabbix web with lynx